dconnolly/echo_tls/README.md

+# Verification of TLS 1.3 with ECH extension

+### File structure

+The folder `librairies` contains all files describing the protocol.
+They are all Proverif librairies and so must be call with the option `-lib xxx`.
+- `primitives.pvl`: Description of the cryptographic primitives.
+- `format.pvl`: Description of the message format and different element used in the protocol (DH key shares, pre shared keys, certificates, ECH configurations, Handshake messages and extensions)
+- `key_schedule.pvl`: Functions generating the keys used in the TLS handshake (section 7.1 of TLS RFC).
+- `tls_functions.pvl`: Some functions used by the client and server during the TLS handshake (e.g. generation of `client_hello`, pre shared key extension)
+- `ech_functions.pvl`: Some functions specifically used by ECH client and server (e.g. generation of `AAD`, `accept_confirmation`, `encrypted_client_hello`)

+The main processes are defined in the following 3 files.
+- `client.m4.pvl`: The client process.
+- `server.pvl`: The server process
+- `main_process.pvl`: Processes generating the honest and dishonest (i.e. compromised) keys and the main processes to call, i.e. `all_internal_processes`, `run_ech_client`, `run_standard_client`, `run_server`.

+The files `proof_helper_reachability.pvl` and `proof_helper_equivalence.pvl` contains declarations of some axioms and ProVerif declarations that helps ProVerif terminate and avoid false attacks.
+The axioms are properties that are true for all traces of the protocols (hence they are not restrictions).
+More details in `proof_helper.md`.

+All the security properties we prove are defined in the folder `security_properties`, each security property having its own folder that contains the following files:
+- `Makefile`: To run the verification
+- `config.pvl`: Contains all the different configurations options (e.g. allow HRR, Post handshake new session, early data, compromised keys, ...)
+- `config_proof_helper.pvl`: Additional proof helpers specific to the security property.
+The variables `select_client_certificate_by_restriction`, `select_server_certificate_by_restriction`, `select_client_pre_shared_key_by_restriction` and `select_server_pre_shared_key_by_restriction` should not be modified.
+The other booleans may be modified but it may make ProVerif slower or yield a false attack.
+Intuitively, when the variables for precision are set to true, it increases the precision (hence yielding less false attacks) but slows down ProVerif.
+- `my_security_property.pv`: the main file for the security property `my_security_property`.
+It contains the main process as well as the query.
+The file also contains some axioms that are properties proved in the security properties folder `lemmas_reachability`.
+As ProVerif needed different proof settings to handle these particular properties, we separated them from the main properties.

+For equivalence properties, there is an additional main file for the case where the server does not generates new ticket (faster verification).

+### Some notes of the structure of `client.m4.pvl` and `server.pvl`

+To simplify the writing, we split the client and server processes into several subprocesses.
+For instance, in `client.m4.pvl`, the subprocess `process_server_certificate_message` handles the `server_hello` message, the subprocess handles the `finished_message` of the server, etc.

+A naive way to encode the main process of the client would have been to call the subprocess directly.
+However, due to the different scenarios we consider, this would yield a gigantic process due to the numerous conditional branching.
+To speedup the verification time, some of the processes at not called directly but their arguments are passed through a private channel.
+For example, the process `process_server_certificate_message` inputs its arguments on the private channel `ch_client_CRT` and outputs its results on the private channel `ch_client_FIN`.

+Semantically, both encoding are completely equivalent but passing the arguments through private channels decreases significantly the verification time.

+It has however a drawback due to ProVerif internal abstraction: There is a loss of precision which may lead to false attacks.
+We use ProVerif axioms to avoid such false attacks.
+More details in `proof_helper.md`.

+### Verifying the security properties

 To run the different scenarios, use the executable run_bench.
 It will generates files in the two folder generated_models and generated_librairies.
 The folder generated_models will contain the main proverif file that is executed (it also contain the full proverif command that is run).

 The model follow https://datatracker.ietf.org/doc/html/draft-ietf-tls-esni-13